lint-studios/lint/DESIGN_IMPLEMENTATION_PROCESS.md

 - ✅ Consistent design system
 - ✅ Scalable foundation for future development
 - ✅ Professional, polished user interface
+- ✅ Working gradient text effects with animations

 ---

 **Note**: This process ensures any future design implementations achieve the same level of precision and attention to detail, resulting in professional interfaces that exactly match design specifications.
+The troubleshooting section specifically addresses common CSS import and gradient styling issues encountered during implementation.